hszouszcz/quote-ai/.ai/api-plan.md

   - **Response**: JSON array of quotations with pagination meta data.

 - **POST** `/api/quotations`
   - **Description**: Create a new quotation.
 This endpoint handles project descriptions, selected platforms, and estimation types.
-It automatically calculates man-days and applies a minimum 30% buffer based on business logic.
+It automatically generates tasks with individual man-days estimations and applies a minimum 30% buffer based on the total estimated effort.
   - **Request Body** (JSON):
     ```json
     {